finos/common-domain-model/docs/eligible-collateral-representation.md

 collateral requirements and specific eligible collateral schedules.
 Essentially it is testing different criteria sets built from the `EligibleCollateralSpecification` root type against each other as an example:

-- A certain regulation margin rules says you must at a minimum provide a specific set of collateral of bonds of 5 years or more from a list of set of countries.
-The CDM can represent this information using the `EligibleCollateralSpecification` and these can be structured as JSON files.
+- The margin rules set by a specific regulation state that market participants must post collateral using, at a minimum, bonds with a maturity of 5 years or more from a specific set of countries.
+  The CDM can represent this information using the `EligibleCollateralSpecification` as a list of `EligibleCollateralCriteria`s.

-- The `EligibilityQuery` is used to define the details of the collateral you may have to post this could be a set of simple questions presented as CDM data:
+- The `EligibilityQuery` is used to check whether assets that a participant has available are allowed to be posted as collateral.
+  This could be a set of simple questions presented as CDM data:
   * Is an EU bond with 4 years remaining maturity eligible?
 If so, what are applicable haircuts?
   * Are JGBs with a 3 year remaining maturity eligible?
 If so, what are applicable haircuts?
   * Is GBP (cash) eligible?
 If so, what are applicable haircuts?